teranode-group/TNG-Identity-bsvdid-method/README.md

 * In this case, the DID document will be self-attested.
 The controller will issue a DID to an alternate key-pair, which will then be used as the master keypair for attestation of DIDs to its audience.
 * The trust framework supports a schema of key hierarchies and the issuance of the DID Controller.
 Once the Controller has been assigned a key, it becomes the master of that key for issuing all DIDs to its DID subjects.

-**DID <PKCD> = Master key and <PKC0>= Controller Key to sign Subject DIDs.** When the controller signs a new DID Document, the controller will publish the DID public key to enable the authentication of the Controller’s DID.
+**DID PKCD = Master key and PKC0= Controller Key to sign Subject DIDs.** When the controller signs a new DID Document, the controller will publish the DID public key to enable the authentication of the Controller’s DID.
 For governance verification the verifier will use the DID to fetch the transaction on the ledger.
 Once they find the transaction the verifier will review the UTXO status and the DID Document.
 For governance verification, the verifier must ensure that the transaction that provided the TxID that became the DID issued for the Subject has been co-signed by one of the published Controller keys.

 ---